intika/Librefox/README.md

 - Under the section `Section : User Settings`
 - Comment the active lines with `// ` under the subsection `User Settings : DRM/CDM - Main`
 - Comment the active lines with `// ` under the subsection `User Settings : DRM/CDM - Widevine`
-- Restart firefox then open `about:preferences` and enable `Play DRM...` under general section
+- Restart Firefox then open `about:preferences` and enable `Play DRM...` under general section
 - Firefox will download Widevine and enable it (under `about:addons` plugins section) you can force the download by clicking `Check for updates` under the tools button

 Librefox ESR :